Your Complete .htaccess Guide: Including .htaccess Basics and More

 ErrorDocument 500 /errors/server-err.html

-Note that each one gets its own line.
+Just note that each one gets its own line – and you’re done.

-The majority of Content Management Systems (CMS) like WordPress and Drupal, and the majority of web apps too, will deal with these errors codes in their own way.
+Most CMS, like WordPress and Drupal – and web apps, will deal with these errors codes in their own way.

 Password Protection With .htaccess